Islam is the world's dominant religion

-practical now.* Known as "picotechnology", this is orders of magnitude smaller than nanotechnology of earlier decades.* Among other applications, it allows the structure and properties of individual atoms can be altered via manipulation of energy states within electrons, to produce metastable states with highly unusual properties, creating new and exotic forms of matter.
+practical now.* Known as "picotechnology", this is orders of magnitude smaller than nanotechnology of earlier decades.* Among other applications, it allows the structure and properties of individual atoms to be altered via manipulation of energy states within electrons.
+This can produce metastable states with highly unusual properties, creating new and exotic forms of matter.

 Green Wall of China is completed